TAMIDSpiyalong/Traffic-Management/README.md

-# Visual recognition for urban traffic data retrieval and analysis in major events using convolutional neural networks
+# Computer vision tools to extract game day data from cameras with visulization.
-Files in the support function folder are the tracking, counting and mapping package.
-Essentially, this system is an integration of YOLOv5+Deep_SORT+Homography_Transformation for pedestrian and vehicle, and all other classes in COCO.
-Several packages are required to make the whole code work as follow.
-The CPU jupyter lab file is the main deployment on regular CPU with faster than real-time speed.
+Several packages are required to make the whole code work as follow.The deployment is designed to run on regular CPU with real-time speed.
-### Dependencies
+### Supporting packages
-- `YOLOv5`
-- `Deep-SORT`
-- `Pytorch>1.9`
-- `Python>3.8`
-- `Tensorflow 1.0`
-- `Labelme`
+- `Labelme` This is a tool to design the study zones, i.e., where to count.
+Save the zone definition in a json file and pass its path to the main.py code.
+- `DETR and SORT` This tool is selected due to the big size of the cars exiting the garage.
+DETR is suitable for these irregularly large object compared to YOLO seires.
+- `P2PNET and SORT`.
+There is servere occlusion in the pedestrain videos, therefore we use a point based head detector and point based tracker to count the pedestrains.

 ## How to use
 The class VideoProcesser_CPU has the following attributes.